righettod/toolbox-jwt/README.md

 ## 📋 Content

-> **Warning**: To perform an offline brute force operation against a HMAC secretn use this [JohnTheRipper Docker image](https://github.com/openwall/john-packages#-docker-image).
+> **Warning**: To perform an offline brute force operation against a HMAC secret, use one of these [JohnTheRipper packages](https://github.com/openwall/john-packages).

 ### Script 'generate-jwt-ecdsa-derivated-public-keys.rb'